What is a TransUnion® credit report?

 Is TransUnion legitimate?

 Yes.
-TransUnion is a legitimate credit bureau.
-Its credit reports are used by lenders to judge things like loan and credit applications.
+TransUnion is a trusted credit bureau.
+Lenders use TransUnion credit reports to judge things like loan and credit applications.

 How do I get a free credit report from TransUnion?

-You can get free copies of your credit reports from all three major credit bureaus without hurting your scores.
+You can get free copies of your credit reports from TransUnion and all the major credit bureaus without hurting your scores.
 Visit AnnualCreditReport.com to learn how.

 How do I dispute an error on a TransUnion credit report?